edeeex/Cryptedo/README.md

 ## License

 Do whatever you want with it.
-Just don't encrypt anything illegal 😄
+Just don't encrypt anything illegal or i will send an army of laser breathing dragons to get you ;)